Skip to content

 We will also include the collection of soft plastic films that will include fruit wrappings, and biscuit and crisp wrappers.
 This will be collected in the plastics and cans bin.

-• week one: general refuse and food waste
+• Week one: general waste (green bin) and food waste

 We will notify you of the exact arrangements nearer the time.